bilan604/initiative/README.md

 ## Post Request Format

 The /api/ endpoint takes an id, the desired functionality (similar to specifying 'Content-Type' in the headers for a post request, but for the route itself), and the request_data which is a json string containing the parameters for the function.
+(This is literally the chunk of code I copy to use it)

 ```
 import json